How Much Does An MLB Umpire Make?

 MLB umpires are responsible for officiating the highest number of games out of any sport, so it makes sense that they get paid the most.
 While the average salary for MLB umpires is $235,000, officials in the NFL make $190,000, and referees in MLS make only about $40,000 on average.
 The only sport where officials are paid more than MLB is the NBA, where the average referee’s salary is $375,000.
 Though umpires make a lot, their salaries don’t seem as great, considering that the MLB season is twice as long as the NHL and NBA.
 Whereas an NBA referee can average nearly $5,000 per game, umpires average just $1,500.
 Though it’s still a handsome paycheck, there’s no denying that umpires have one of the toughest jobs in sports.

 Becoming an umpire in Major League Baseball is extremely difficult.
 There are only 70 umpires currently in MLB, and they only get to the big leagues after spending years umpiring the lower levels of baseball.
 The average age of an MLB umpire is 50 years old, and many umpires in the game today have over 20 years of experience.

 Who is the highest-paid MLB umpire?

-The highest-paid MLB umpire is Joe West, with a salary of $450,000.
-West is one of the most infamous umpires in baseball, as he is the longest-tenured official in the sport prior to his retirement in 2022.
+The highest-paid MLB umpire in history was Joe West, with a salary of $450,000.
+West was one of the most infamous umpires in baseball, as he was the longest-tenured official in the sport prior to his retirement in 2022.
 However, West received routine criticism from players, coaches, and media members.
-West has been umpiring in Major League Baseball for 45 seasons.
+West umpired for Major League Baseball for 45 seasons.
 Since umpire salary is seniority-based, West currently remains the highest-paid umpire in MLB history, even though he is retired.